 - The Creation of the World (La Création du Monde) (1923) by Darius Milhaud.
 A trip to the U.S. inspired Milhaud to write The Creation of the World in 1922.
 Enchanted by the jazz bands Milhaud heard in Harlem, the ballet shows a heavy influence of jazz and blues, as well as traditional African rhythms; Milhaud omitted violas, substituting an alto saxophone.
 Choreographed by Jean Börlin and using a set designed by Cubist artist Ferdinand Leger, the ballet aims to depict the beginning of creation according to African tradition: the creator gods Mzame, Mbere, and Nkwa appear out of a seemingly empty void to create animals, plants, and then the first man and woman.
 The latter then perform a routine based on popular Dixieland dances and conclude the ballet in the tableau “The Man and the Woman Kiss.”

 - The Creatures of Prometheus (Die Geschöpfe des Prometheus) (1801) by Ludwig van Beethoven.
-Choreographer Salvatore Viganò asked Beethoven to write the music for The Creatures of Prometheus for a performance for Austrian empress Maria Theresa.
+Choreographer Salvatore Viganò asked Beethoven to write the music for The Creatures of Prometheus.
 In the ballet, two statues come to life; Prometheus then takes them to Parnassus and exposes them to “the passions of human existence.”
 They learn music from Orpheus, tragedy and comedy from the Muses, and dance from Pan and Bacchus.
 The ballet’s overture, like Beethoven’s First Symphony, begins with dissonant chords giving way into a lilting melody.
 Its finale contains a theme Beethoven would use in his “Eroica” Symphony (No. 3) and his Op.
 35, the Eroica Variations for piano.

 - Daphnis and Chloe (Daphnis et Chloé) (1912) by Maurice Ravel.
 Commissioned by Sergei Diaghilev and choreographed by Michel Fokine, Daphnis and Chloe is based on the only surviving work by the Greek author Longus.
 The ballet starts in a sacred grotto, where Daphnis, Chloe, and other youths arrive to give an offering to three statues of the Nymphs.
 When the cowherd Dorcon challenges Daphnis to a dance contest for a kiss from Chloe, Dorcon is humiliated.
 A group of pirates abduct Chloe and take her to their island, where she is forced to dance for their leader, Bryaxis.
 The god Pan saves Chloe; after reuniting her with Daphnis, Pan is reminded of his own love for the nymph Syrinx.
 Daphnis and Chloe then reenact Pan’s courtship of Syrinx.
 The rest of the company joins in a bacchanalian “Danse générale” featuring a wordless chorus.
 Ravel reworked the music from Daphnis and Chloe into two suites often performed in the concert hall.